Barbara McNulty: Career

 McNulty worked overseas until 1960 thereafter returning to England and working as a district nurse in Gloucester where she joined the Taena Community, a Catholic rural commune.

 McNulty's work in district nursing bought her into contact with the hospice movement and a period of correspondence with Dame Cecily Saunders.
 Dame Cecily invited McNulty to join St Christopher's Hospice planning committee and then in 1967 to become one of the hospice's first ward sisters.
 McNulty had been chosen by Saunders for this role because of her community nursing work.

 McNulty was a "key figure" in the establishment of the home palliative care because of her work with Mary Baines on the Home Care Services from St Christophers, the world's first community palliative care service.
 McNulty and Baines visited patients and liaised with medical services to develop a model of care.
 She developed extensive experience in hospice work.

-Throughout the 1970's and after retirement McNulty spread the hospice idea in the UK and beyond through lectures and contribution to journals.
+Throughout the 1970s and after retirement McNulty spread the hospice idea in the UK and beyond through lectures and contribution to journals.
 She was also a regular reviewer of books and articles.

 McNulty retired from nursing in 1977 and subsequently undertook a counselling course with The Westminster Pastoral Foundation.
 However she continued to contribute to issues around end of life care, bereavement and longevity by writing, speaking and counselling.